gregcaporaso/microbiogeo/doc/notes/repeated_measures_permanova.rst

 ---------------
 I could not find a good dataset to test this script on because none of the datasets have a field representing time.
-The only study that might be useful for this script is the Glen Canyon study, but the mapping file is malformed and cannot be processed by the R routine that loads QIIME mapping files (we are currently looking into obtaining a cleaned up version of this mapping file).
+The only study that might be useful for this script is the Glen Canyon study because elevation is a proxy for time.
+The moving pictures dataset might also be useful (though we do not have it in our dataset collection yet).
 Data simulation code will also come in handy for testing this method.

 References
 ----------